veronicabp/ystar-dynamics/README.md

 **Contact & Support**
-If you encounter any issues reproducing the results or have questions about the data, please open an issue or contact Verónica Bäcker-Peral (veronicabp@mit.edu).
+If you encounter any issues reproducing the results or have questions about the data, please open an issue or contact Verónica Bäcker-Peral (vbperal@mit.edu).